Bhagi2960/python-api-challenge/README.md

 ***VacationPy****

-In this deliverable, I am using weather data skills to plan future vacations by using Jupyter notebook, the geoViews Python library, and the Geoapify API.
+In this deliverable, I am using the Geoapify API and the geoviews python library to plan future vacations and to find the nearest hotel within 10000 meters of the ideal location.

 *A map is created that displays a point for every city in the city_data_df DataFrame.
 The size of the point is the humidity in each city.